ang-zeyu/infisearch/docs/src/search_configuration.md

 This section details the available options, necessary inputs and some utility methods controlling the some user interface behaviour.

 The subsequent section on [renderers](./search_configuration_renderers.md) provides a more advanced API (that really shouldn't be needed) to customise the html output.
-If you have a configuration use case that cannot be achieved without these APIs, and you think should be included as a simpler configuration option here, feel free to raise a feature request on Github!
+If you have a configuration use case that cannot be achieved without these APIs, and you think should be included as a simpler configuration option here, feel free to raise a feature request on the Github repository.

 ```ts
 {